maths/moodle-qtype_stack/doc/en/Authoring/Quiz.md

 STACK questions form part of the Moodle quiz.
 You may form quizzes with a mix of STACK questions and other Moodle question types.
-Please consult the [moodle documentation](http://docs.moodle.org/en/Quiz_module) for details of how to create and use Moodle quizzes.
+Please consult the [Moodle documentation](http://docs.moodle.org/en/Quiz_module) for details of how to create and use Moodle quizzes.

 ## Setting quiz options ##